rokucommunity/rooibos/docs/index.md

 No special file naming is required.
 I recommend you call your files `thing.spec.bs` <a name="no-need-for-special-file-or-method-names"></a>

 Please note that rooibos tests are _brighterscript_ only.
-You can test regular brs files; but all your tests must be brightersript files.
+You can test regular brs files; but all your tests must be brighterscript files.

 ### Some advice